nzilbb/elpis/docs/README.md

 ### api/pron-dict/new

-Create a new pronuciation dictionary.
+Create a new pronunciation dictionary.

 **method:** POST